-Changing Step (North East) Ltd is a not for profit, Social Enterprise Company, Limited by Guarantee and aims to provide a transitional service to former members of HM Forces and their dependants.
+Changing Step (North East) C.I.C. is a not for profit, Community Interest Company, Limited by Guarantee and aims to provide a transitional service to former members of HM Forces and their dependants.
 This will be achieved by offering advice, support and training to assist with reintegration back into the civilian community.
 We will also offer our services to members of the local community, which we believe will help to promote the reintegration of former service personnel and their families.

 Why is there a need for our services?

 In recent years there has been a renewed interest in the duty of care the UK owes its serving personnel and veterans, including the publication of the Armed Forces Covenant in 2011 which sets out the responsibilities of the Government and the Nation to those who serve or who have served in the Armed Forces and to their families.